-- 1.1 The purpose of Rebecca Cheetham Nursery and Children's Centre's safeguarding policy is to ensure every child is safe and protected from harm.
-We are committed to keeping our children safe.
+- 1.1 The purpose of Rebecca Cheetham Nursery and Children's Centre's safeguarding policy is to provide a model for each school within Rebecca Cheetham.
+This policy is then tailored to the specific requirements of each individual school.
+In this way, we ensure every child within the organisation is safe and protected from harm. - 1.2 We are committed to keeping our children safe.
 We aim to create a culture of vigilance, supported by this and associated policies.
-This means we will always work to: - Protect children and young people from maltreatment. - Prevent impairment of children and young people's health or development. - Identify children and young people who may be in need of extra help. - Ensure that children and young people grow up in circumstances consistent with the provision of safe and effective care. - Undertake a role so as to enable children and young people to have the best outcomes. - 1.2 This policy will give clear direction to staff, volunteers, visitors and parents about expected behaviour and our responsibilities to safeguard and promote the welfare of all children and young people. - 1.3 Rebecca Cheetham Nursery and Children's Centre fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of those involved with the organisation.
-The elements of our policy are: prevention, protection and support. - 1.4 This policy applies to all those receiving services from or providing services on behalf of Rebecca Cheetham Nursery and Children's Centre.
+This means we will always work to: - Protect children and young people from maltreatment. - Prevent impairment of children and young people's health or development. - Identify children and young people who may be in need of extra help. - Ensure that children and young people grow up in circumstances consistent with the provision of safe and effective care. - Undertake a role so as to enable children and young people to have the best outcomes. - 1.3 This policy will give clear direction to Rebecca Cheetham staff, volunteers, and visitors about expected behaviour and our responsibilities to safeguard and promote the welfare of all children and young people. - 1.4 Rebecca Cheetham fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of those involved with the organisation.
+The elements of our policy are: prevention, protection and support. - 1.5 This policy applies to all those receiving services from or providing services on behalf of Rebecca Cheetham.